Najrin124/Python_Nazreen/SQL.md

 | One database can have multiple schemas   | Schema belongs to one database        |

+# 1. What is a Primary Key?
+A Primary Key is a column that uniquely identifies each row in a table.
+Features

+Unique values

+Cannot be NULL

+One primary key per table

+Example
+Students Table
+student_idname1Rahul2Aman
+Here:

+student_id is the Primary Key

+SQL:
+CREATE TABLE students (    student_id INT PRIMARY KEY,    name VARCHAR(50));

+# 2. What is a Foreign Key?
+A Foreign Key is a column that creates a relationship between two tables.
+It refers to the primary key of another table.

+Example
+Students Table
+student_idname1Rahul
+Orders Table
+order_idstudent_id1011
+Here:

+student_id in orders is a Foreign Key

+SQL:
+CREATE TABLE orders (    order_id INT,    student_id INT,    FOREIGN KEY (student_id)    REFERENCES students(student_id));

+Primary Key vs Foreign Key
+Primary KeyForeign KeyUniquely identifies rowCreates relationshipCannot contain NULLCan contain NULLOne per tableMultiple allowedUniqueDuplicate values allowed

+# 3. Difference Between WHERE and HAVING
+WHEREHAVINGFilters rows before groupingFilters groups after groupingUsed with SELECTUsed with GROUP BYCannot use aggregate functionsCan use aggregate functions

+WHERE Example
+SELECT * FROM employeesWHERE salary > 50000;
+Filters individual rows.

+HAVING Example
+SELECT department, COUNT(*)FROM employeesGROUP BY departmentHAVING COUNT(*) > 5;
+Filters grouped data.

+# 4. What is a Subquery?
+A Subquery is a query inside another query.

+Example
+SELECT nameFROM employeesWHERE salary > (    SELECT AVG(salary)    FROM employees);
+Inner query:
+SELECT AVG(salary) FROM employees
+Outer query uses that result.

+# 5. What is a Correlated Subquery?
+A Correlated Subquery depends on the outer query.
+It runs once for each row of the outer query.

+Example
+SELECT e1.nameFROM employees e1WHERE salary > (    SELECT AVG(salary)    FROM employees e2    WHERE e1.department = e2.department);
+Here:

+Inner query depends on outer query (e1.department)

+Executes repeatedly

+Difference Between Subquery and Correlated Subquery SubqueryCorrelated SubqueryRuns onceRuns for each rowIndependentDepends on outer queryFasterUsually slower

+# 6. What is Indexing?
+Indexing improves database search speed.
+Like an index in a book:

+Without index → search every page

+With index → quickly find page

+Example
+CREATE INDEX idx_nameON students(name);

+Advantages of Indexing

+Faster SELECT queries

+Faster searching

+Improves performance

+Disadvantages

+Takes extra storage

+INSERT/UPDATE may become slower

+# 7. Difference Between MSSQL, MySQL, and MongoDB
+FeatureMSSQLMySQLMongoDBTypeRelational DBRelational DBNoSQL DBCompanyMicrosoftOracleMongoDB IncData FormatTablesTablesJSON-like documentsSchemaFixedFixedFlexibleLanguageSQLSQLBSON/JSONBest ForEnterprise appsWeb appsBig/unstructured dataOpen SourceLimitedYesYesRelationshipsStrongStrongWeak

+Example Data Storage
+MySQL / MSSQL
+id | name1  | Rahul

+MongoDB
+{  "id": 1,  "name": "Rahul"}

+When to Use What?
+DatabaseBest UseMSSQLLarge enterprise systemsMySQLWebsites and applicationsMongoDBFlexible and large-scale apps

+Quick Summary
+ConceptMeaningPrimary KeyUnique identifierForeign KeyConnects tablesWHEREFilters rowsHAVINGFilters grouped dataSubqueryQuery inside queryCorrelated SubqueryDepends on outer queryIndexingSpeeds up searchingMySQLRelational DBMongoDBNoSQL DB

 ## SQL QUERY
 ## use anu_db;